TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          :ref:`data-type-boolean` / keyword

    Description
+         .. deprecated:: 9.4
+            Will be removed in TYPO3 v10.0.
+            The language settings are now configured in the :ref:`Site configuration <t3coreapi:sitehandling>`.
+            In PHP code, the function
+            :ref:`LanguageAspect <t3coreapi:context_api_aspects_language>`->getOverlayType() can be used instead.

          Defines whether TYPO3 should use the *content overlay* technique when fetching translated content. *Content overlay* means fetching records from the default language first and then replacing specific fields